NorbertZheng/norbertzheng.github.io/_pages/cv.md

 Research Experience
 ======
-* **Peking University, Beijing, China**, Research Assistant, Oct.
-2021 - Present
+* **Peking University, Beijing, China**, Research Assistant, Jan.
+2022 - Dec.
+2022
-  * Advisor: Dr. Yunzhe Liu
+  * Advisor: Dr. James Whittington & Dr. Yunzhe Liu
   * Researched the role of replay for memory consolidation.
   * Build a machine replicate the replay observed in both human and rodent.
 * **Peking University, Beijing, China**, Research Assistant, Mar.
 2021 - Aug.
 2021
   * Advisor: Dr. Si Wu
   * Researched the global to local information processing.
   * Analyzed the dynamics of the neural network model with gap junction.
-* **Tsinghua University, Beijing, China**, Research Assistant, Sept.
-2020 - Mar.
-2021
-  * Advisor: Dr. Minmin Luo
-  * Researched the role of pituitary cells in systemic neuroinflammation at the single-cell transcriptome level.
-  * Revealed the transcriptional differences of different types of pituitary cells in the process of central nervous endocrine inflammation regulation.
 * **Tsinghua University, Beijing, China**, Research Assistant, May.
 2020 - Aug.
 2020
   * Advisor: Dr. Bin Liu
   * Researched the real-time processing of autonomous driving in the Internet of Vehicles.